 So, you’re going to have your favourite Australian painters come in to spruce up your house.
 That’s great!
 It’s in your best interest to know a little about the kinds of latex paint available and where it is best used in your home before you get started.
 In this post, we’ll go over the five different kinds of latex paint finishes available so you can make the best choice for your new home makeover.
+Here’s how to pick the right kind of latex paint for the job

 If you have walls that aren’t perfect, flat or matte finishes are probably your best bet.
 Often times professional painters will suggest that flat paints be only used on walls in areas with very little traffic or only used on ceilings.
 Matte paint finishes will tone-down harsh lighting and spread the light more evenly, giving the room a warmer, more inviting feel.